HomeletW/HomeletW/README.md

 -----

 ##### Sep 2024
 Pursuing Master of Science in Applied Computing (MScAC) at University of Toronto, enrolled in computer science concentration.
-Intrest in LSM research and database applications.
+Interest in LSM research and database applications.

 ##### June 2024
 Graduated from the University of Toronto with Honors Bachelor of Science with 3.91/4.0 GPA, studying Computer Science Specialist.